SCHOOL OFFER – SEN INFORMATION REPORT

 All mainstream schools are provided with resources to support those with additional needs, including pupils with SEN and disabilities.
 Most of these resources are determined by a local funding formula, discussed with the local schools forum, which is also applied to local academies.
 School and academy sixth forms receive an allocation based on a national funding formula.

 Schools have an amount identified within their overall budget, called the notional SEN budget.
 This is not a ring-fenced amount, and it is for the school to provide high quality appropriate support from the whole of its budget.
+Children who have an Education Health and Care Plan will have a budget allocated by the county.

 It is for schools, as part of their normal budget planning, to determine their approach to using their resources to support the progress of pupils with SEN. The SENCO, Headteacher and governing body or proprietor should establish a clear picture of the resources that are available to the school.
 They should consider their strategic approach to meeting SEN in the context of the total resources available, including any resources targeted at particular groups, such as the pupil premium.